ARRRsunny/music-player/README.md

 # Music Player

-This is a lightweight, containerized music player application built with Flask, Nginx, and Docker.
-The application supports serving audio files, images, and lyrics from a directory, and includes a basic radio loop functionality.
+This project is a lightweight, containerized music player application built with Flask, Nginx, and Docker.
+It comes with a simple web-based UI for playback control, song management, and radio functionality.
+The application is designed to serve audio files, lyrics, and album art, while supporting various playback modes such as looping, queueing, and random play.

 ![MusicPlay](https://github.com/ARRRsunny/music-player/blob/main/assets/image.png)

 ---

 ## Features

+### Backend Features:
 - **Music Playback**: Serve audio files (`.mp3`, `.flac`, `.wav`) with metadata.
 - **Lyrics and Album Art**: Serve lyrics (`.lrc`) and cover images (`.jpg`, `.png`) for each song.
 - **Radio Loop**: Automatically plays random songs in a loop with a timer.
 - **REST API**: Expose endpoints to list songs, serve files, and manage radio states.

+### Frontend Features:
+- **Web-Based UI**:
-- **Web Interface**: A simple HTML-based front-end for song selection and playback.
+  A simple interface for controlling playback, selecting songs, and managing playback modes.
-- **Nginx Reverse Proxy**: Acts as a reverse proxy for the Flask application.
-- **Dockerized**: Fully containerized using Docker and Docker Compose.
+- **Playback Controls**:
+  - Play/Pause (`▶️`)
+  - Volume Adjustment (`🔊`)
+  - Skip to Next (`⏩`) or Previous (`⏪`) song
+- **Playback Modes**:
+  - `Loop`: Repeat the current song or playlist.
+  - `Random`: Play songs in random order.
+  - `Once`: Play a selected song once without looping.
+  - `Queue`: Play songs in a specific order.
+  - `Radio`: Continuous random song playback.
+- **Lyrics Display**:
+  Displays lyrics for the current song if available.
+- **Address Input**:
+  A section to send commands or configurations, such as connecting to specific servers or playlists.

 ---